panosoft/elm-parent-child-update/readme.md

-# Helper functions for Stateless Components in Elm
+# Helper functions for Stateless Child Components in Elm

 > Micro-library to reduce boilerplate code for implementing Parent/Child communication in stateless components.

+## What does this do and why do it?

-## Aren't components bad in Elm
+#### Aren't components bad?
 The prevailing belief that `components are bad and functions are good` is mainly because of semantics.
-When people use the word `component`, many times it conjurs up Objects with internal state.
+When people use the word `component`, many times it conjurs up `Objects` with `Internal State`.
 So, the Elm community has avoided this term and instead talks about factoring out functions.

-Factoring out functions is fine, but only to a point.
-When communication between Parent and Child components is warranted, then a simple communication mechanism is desirable.
+That approach works but only to a point.
+Anytime a Child Component's API is Asynchronous then things become more complicated.

+#### Asynchronous APIs
+After a Child's Asynchronous API call is complete and it must return information back to its Parent then the simplest approach is to do so through a Parent Mesage so that the Parent can update its model.

+#### Child models
+When an Asynchronous API call involves MULTIPLE messages back to the Child Component, then the Child must also maintain state and therefore requires its own independent model (that it defines).

+Also, when the Child Component maintains state across multiple API calls, it also needs its own model.

-This library provides a mechanism for such communication.
+#### This library in a nutshell

-## Elm Programs are State Machines

-Messages passed to `update` are Edges of a State Machine.
-If a message mutates the Model, then the edge goes from the current state into a new state.
-If a messages does NOT mutate the Model, then the edge loops back on the current state.

-As programs grow in complexity, it's easy to just add messages to the current module and to add fields to the Model.
-But this is just out of convenience not necessarily good coding practices.
-When a module contains 2 or more State Machines, it should be refactored.

-Generally speaking, a `Stateless Component` should be a single State Machine to follow the `Single Responsibilty Principle`.

-To properly decompose an Elm program, one should factor out the messages that correspond to a single State Machine and any data from the model that is mutated by those messages into a Child Component.
-This component is a `Stateless Component` and will have its model passed to it by its Parent.

-## When to Use

-Every Elm program can be thought of as a `Stateless Component`.
-The Elm Runtime passes in the program's state to `update` for potential mutation.
-In this library, the top-level is called the `App`.
-For simple applications, there is no need for additional components.
-As an App becomes more complex, then additional State Machines may be introduced.
-When this occurs, then refactoring should be considered.

-This need is common in `Server Applications`.
-For example, imagine a Server Program that contains multiple, independent `Services`.
-Each `Service` should define its own `Model` and have its own `messages` (which means it must have its own `update` function).
-Each Service should also be a single State Machine.
-In this scenario, each Service (Child) needs to communicate back to the Server (App) via Server Messages.

-***Anytime a Child Component needs to return messages to its Parent, then this library is useful***
+This library supports both mechanisms, i.e. returning messages back to the Parent and passing Child models to Child update functions.

 ## Parent/Child Communication